 |The NQYY/NQTY's sell in packs of 4 for $260 Australian.|

 I bought a pack of 4 of these wagons on sale from a hobby shop with the intention of adding some variety to the PRRY container wagons that had already joined my roster, only to discover that I actually prefer these to the PRRY wagons on account of one thing; durability.
-Unlike the fragile nature of the CQBY/PRRY container wagons that I have already reviewed here, the NQYY/NQTY container wagons are by far more sturdy in their construction, allowing any modeller prone to the clumsy-thumbsy's like myself, to pick them up off the track and place them back in their pack without fear of the whole thing falling apart in your hands.
+Unlike the fragile nature of the CQBY/PRRY container wagons, the NQYY/NQTY container wagons are by far more sturdy in their construction, allowing any modeller prone to the clumsy-thumbsy's like myself, to pick them up off the track and place them back in their pack without fear of the whole thing falling apart in your hands.
 Best of all, the container twistlock pins are already moulded into position, meaning no headaches while trying to glue them into place using tweezers like on the CQBY wagons!

 |All this detail is visible from above through the wagon's skeleton frame.|

 As you can see, the thicker side sills on the NQTY wagon shown above transfer exceptionally well into model form, giving the model added strength without losing that exceptional fine detail that Auscision like to produce on their models.
 The model comes complete with metal RP25-110 disc wheels, scale sized metal knuckle couplers, separately applied metal uncoupling bars, handrails and brake piping with detailed and accurate bogies (trucks) capable of operating on an 18" inch radius.
 There is a single hole at each end of the wagon for the air hoses to be glued in place.
 They press in easily enough, but I added a drop of plastic cement to the tip to keep it in position.
 But all that aside, the detail finish on this model is simply exceptional.

 |The wagons accommodate 2 x 20' foot containers perfectly!|